2023 Most Popular Health Sciences & Services Bachelor's Degree Trade Schools in the Southeast Region

 While working on their Bachelor's Degree, health science majors at UWF accumulate an average of around $21,195 in student debt.

-With a ranking of #10, Florida State University did quite well on this year’s most popular schools for health sciences & services students working on their bachelor’s degree.
-Located in the medium-sized city of Tallahassee, Florida State is a public college with a fairly large student population.
+Florida State University did quite well in this year’s ranking of the most popular places for health sciences & services students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the midsize city of Tallahassee, Florida State is a public college with a very large student population.

 Of the 106 students majoring in health science at Florida State, 27% are male and 73% are female.